Johnny-Codes/autoplus/README.md

 }
 ```

-To cancel an appointment send a @PUT request to:
+To cancel an appointment send a PUT request to:

 > `http://localhost:8070/api/appointments/<int:id>/cancel/`